 - Do you offer custom fields that are both searchable and exportable?

-- Does I have the ability to see what is on order by department by store?
+- Do I have the ability to see what is on order by the department by store?

 A big component of any POS system is how they take care of you after the sale – not the sales representative’s initial pitch.
 You don’t want to have to call support just to get the information you’re looking for.
 So ask these questions:

 - What other retailers can I ask for service recommendations about your support?